 Imagine being in the middle of play time with your kiddos and feeling complete peace about the laundry and dishes because you know at 11:00am you will make lunch, eat with them, put them down for a nap, and then clean the house!
 Or that to do list you’re growing over there, well you don’t have to think about it because yesterday you gave it two solid hours and next week you will do the same.
 Imagine not having to think about cleaning the house today because it was all done yesterday, or respond to emails when you’re out to dinner because every morning you have 15 minutes set aside for that.
 You no longer have to force multiple tasks into one window of time because you know where each task is living within your week.
 Do you see how liberating this could be for your entire family?

 We all know that combining two lives is really hard and without a solid plan as to how life is going to look when all the hustle and bustle comes about, someone is going to take on too much, or not enough, and there will be conflict because of it.
-If this is where you are, have grace with each other, because being able to live with intention everyday is no easy feat for any of us.
-But, also know that there is absolutely a way to change the trajectory of your life, and marriage.
+If this is where you are, have grace with each other, because being able to live with intention every day is no easy feat for any of us.
+But also know that there is absolutely a way to change the trajectory of your life, and marriage.
 Commit to setting aside time to planning out your fundamental needs and getting them on the calendar every week.
-If you’d like to see all the tasks my husband and I schedule on a weekly basis to ensure we have a happy marriage click here for our free time blocking template that we refer to as The Great Eight.
+If you’d like to see all the tasks my husband and I schedule on a weekly basis to ensure we have a happy marriage, click here for your free fundamental needs workbook where you can see what we refer to as The Great Eight.
 The Great Eight is our foundation for an efficient, supportive, and wholistic life week in and week out.
-You’ll also get to take the weekly schedule template and use it to know how to plan your week with your parter as well.
+You’ll also get to take the weekly schedule template and use it to know how to plan your week with your partner as well.
 I can’t wait to know how much this has helped each and every one of you.

 Frequently Asked Questions

 How do I start time blocking to prioritize my relationship?